zabbix/ansible-collection/plugins/README.md

             <td colspan=3 align="left">strict</td>
             <td colspan=1 align="left"><code>bool</code></td>
             <td colspan=1 align="left">False</td>
-            <td colspan=1 align="left">If <code>true</code> make invalid entries a fatal error, otherwise skip and continue.
-Since it is possible to use facts in the expressions they might not always be available and we ignore those errors by default.</td>
+            <td colspan=1 align="left">If <code>true</code>, make invalid entries a fatal error, otherwise skip and continue.
+Since it is possible to use facts in the expressions, they might not always be available and those errors are ignored by default.</td>
         </tr>
         <tr>
             <td colspan=3 align="left">use_extra_vars</td>